What Size Light Bulb Is Safe For Fixtures?

 I feel fairly safe just putting a 60W bulb in each one, but we’d actually like more if possible.
 This is a chandelier kind of fixture, and the bulbs are the small globe-type bulbs, 14W CF bulbs put in by the previous owner – the light is inadequate and even after being on for a while, these flicker too much.
 I understand there are more expensive CF bulbs that are better, but this light gets turned off and on a lot, so I’m leaning towards going with incandescent.
 Thus the desire to know about maximum wattage.

-Background: Ed, a Homeowner from Amherst, MA.
+Background: Ed, a Homeowner from Amherst, Massachusetts.

 Thanks for your home electrical question Ed.